istio/istio.io/_posts/2017-12-07-mixer-spof-myth.md

 ### Cache tuning

 We have yet to fine-tune the sizes of the sidecar and Mixer caches.
-This is work will be focused on achieving the highest performance possible using the least amount of resources.
+This work will focus on achieving the highest performance possible using the least amount of resources.

 ### Cache sharing